Kapusch/blog-dotnet-maui/Blog/content/posts/Tutos/My first app/9-Volume tracker/index.en.md

 {{< admonition type=info title="‎ " open=true >}}
-To ease your read, please start <a href="../7-time-tracker/">from this chapter</a> where we started setting up the music player controls.
+To ease your read, please resume <a href="../7-time-tracker/">from this chapter</a> where we started setting up the music player controls.
 {{< /admonition >}}

 In the last chapter, we worked on setting up the media playback controls.
 We discovered in particular a new type of button: the [ImageButton](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/imagebutton) component.